Pal-droid/Seanime-Providers/README.md

 ---

-## Where do i find the manifest URL's?
+## Where can I find the manifest URLs?

 [Click here](https://github.com/Pal-droid/Seanime-Providers/tree/main/marketplace/README.md) to see full list of extensions